jeffdruid/weather-now/README.md

     - [Useful links](#useful-links)

 ## Introduction
-- Weather Now is an user-friendly web application designed to provide users with detailed and up-to-date weather information for any location globally.
-Powered by real-time data from the OpenWeatherMap API, users can easily retrieve current weather data, including temperature, humidity, wind speed, and more.
+- Weather Now is an application that allows users to get the current weather and 5-day forecast for a specific location.
+The application provides information such as temperature, humidity, wind speed, sunrise, sunset, and weather description.

 ## Technologies Used

 - HTML5
 - CSS3
 - Javascript
+- OpenWeatherMap API
+- Flags API
+- Google Charts

 ## User Stories
+- **As a user, I want to quickly check the current weather for any location, so that I can plan accordingly.**

+- **As a user, I want to see a 5-day forecast for a location, so that I can plan for the upcoming days.**

+- **As a user, I want to save my favorite locations, so that I can quickly check the weather for them.**

+- **As a user, I want to toggle between Celsius and Fahrenheit temperature units, so that I can use my preferred unit.**

+- **As a user, I want to switch between light and dark modes, so that I can customize the app based on my preference.**

+- **As a user, I want to view my search history, so that I can easily revisit previous locations.**

+- **As a user, I want to find a link to the source code on GitHub in the sidebar, so that I can explore the codebase, contribute, or provide feedback on the application.**

 ## Features

 ### Current Weather:
-- Get instant access to the current temperature, feels-like temperature, maximum and minimum temperatures, sunrise, sunset, wind speed, humidity, and more.
+- Get real-time weather information such asn current temperature, feels-like temperature, maximum and minimum temperatures, sunrise, sunset, wind speed, humidity, and more.

-### Location-Based:
-- Utilize geolocation services to fetch the weather for your current location automatically.
+- Upon loading, the application will attempt to get your current location and display the weather.

 ### Search Functionality:
 - Enter a city name in the search box to retrieve weather details for any specific location.

 ### Temperature Units:
 - Toggle between Celsius and Fahrenheit units to view temperature information according to your preference.

+### 5-Day Forecast:
+- Plan ahead with a 5-day weather forecast, displaying temperature and humidity trends.

+### Favorites:
+- Save your favorite locations and easily check the weather for them.

+### Dark Mode:
+- Toggle between light and dark mode for better visibility.

+### Search History:
+- View your search history to quickly revisit previous locations.

+### Side Bar:
+- The side bar contains additional options such as Favorites, Dark Mode toggle, Search History and Github link.

+### Chart:
+- Visualize temperature and humidity trends with an interactive chart.
+Click on the "Chart" button to view a graphical representation of temperature and humidity for the next 5 days.

+### GitHub:
+- Explore and contribute to the source code on GitHub.

+## Bugs

+### Fixed Bugs

+## UI Improvements

+## Future Improvements

+### Map Integration:
+- Plan to add a map feature that shows the location of the city.

+### Autocomplete:
+- Implement autocomplete functionality for the search box.

+### User Interface:
+- Enhance the user interface with animations and updated weather icons.

 ## Credits